 Watch live as Congress continues impeachment inquiry into President Donald Trump

-The second U.S. House Intelligence Committee hearing on an impeachment inquiry into President Donald Trump’s dealings with Ukraine has begun.
+The third U.S. House Intelligence Committee hearing on an impeachment inquiry into President Donald Trump’s dealings with Ukraine has begun.

-Watch a livestream of the hearing, where former ambassador Marie Yovanovitch is testifying before the panel.
+Watch a livestream of the hearing, at which four U.S. officials are scheduled to testify.

-Yovanovitch served as the U.S. ambassador to Ukraine from 2016 to May, when she was forced out following what she called a smear campaign over her anti-corruption efforts, the Los Angeles Times reported.
+Lt.
+Col. Alexander Vindman, the top Ukraine expert on the National Security Council, and Jennifer Williams, an aide to Vice President Mike Pence, will testify beginning at 9 a.m.
+Eastern time.

 What’s Trump accused of doing?